GORDON RUSSELL’S LIFE AND WORK

-Gordon left school at 15 to work in the family business and he was put in charge of the repair workshops that serviced the hotel.
-His close observation of designer-makers at work gave him an understanding of the importance of knowing how an object is made in order to produce precisely drawn designs.
+Gordon left school at the age of 15 to work in the family business where he was put in charge of the repair workshops that serviced the hotel.
+His close observation of designer-makers at work provided him with an understanding of how an object is constructed- something that aided Gordon’s later detailed design drawings.

 In 1914, Gordon served during the war where he was awarded the Military Cross, but even in the most harrowing of settings he was still thinking about design.
 So on his return to Broadway, he pursued his passion and began to create well-designed, affordable furniture that fused hand craftmanship and the use of machinery.
 Gradually he emerged as one of the first modern designers of the twentieth century.

 Gordon and Terence

 ‘One of those peculiarly English geniuses who are not given the full recognition they deserve.’